From Passive Observer to Active Critic: Reinforcement Learning Elicits Process Reasoning for Robotic Manipulation: Experiments

 We present the evaluation of our proposed method against state-of-the-art baselines.
 The results are analyzed in two parts: a comprehensive performance comparison across all domains (Table~\ref{tab:main_results}) and an ablation study focusing on the impact of SFT and RL strategies on generalization (Table~\ref{tab:ablation_generalization}).

-\textbf{Overall Performance.} Table~\ref{tab:main_results} reports the performance of all models across the four evaluation environments: AgiBot, Behavior, RoboTwin, and Real Humanoid.
-We utilize Mean Relative Accuracy (MRA) and Mean Absolute Error (MAE) as defined in Sec.~\ref{sec:metrics}.
-As shown, our method, PRIMO R1, consistently outperforms all evaluated open-source baselines, achieving the highest average MRA (82.90) and the lowest average MAE (15.52) across all domains.
+\textbf{Overall Performance.} Table~\ref{tab:main_results} summarizes the performance of all models across the four evaluation environments: AgiBot, Behavior, RoboTwin, and Real Humanoid.
+Using the metrics defined in Sec.~\ref{sec:metrics}, PRIMO R1 achieves the highest average MRA (82.90) and the lowest average MAE (15.52), consistently outperforming all evaluated open-source baselines.

-When compared to Open-Source General MLLMs, PRIMO demonstrates significant superiority.
-Notably, despite being built upon a 7B parameter foundation, PRIMO surpasses the massive Qwen2.5-VL-72B model (average MRA of 73.80) by a substantial margin of 9.10 absolute points in MRA.
-Furthermore, against specialized reasoning \& video MLLMs such as Video R1 7B and Robobrain 7B, PRIMO R1 effectively halves the absolute estimation error, dropping the average MAE from approximately 27-29 down to 15.52.
+Compared with general open-source MLLMs, PRIMO demonstrates a clear advantage.
+Despite using only a 7B backbone, it surpasses Qwen2.5-VL-72B by 9.10 MRA points (82.90 vs. 73.80).
+Against specialized reasoning and video MLLMs such as Video R1 7B and Robobrain 7B, PRIMO reduces the average MAE from approximately 27--29 to 15.52, nearly halving the estimation error.

+We further compare PRIMO R1 with specialized progress estimation models, including VLAC, GVL, Robo-Dopamine, and ProgressLM, each evaluated using its recommended input configuration.
+PRIMO R1 still achieves the best overall performance, improving the average MRA from 78.32 to 82.90 while reducing the average MAE from 20.87 to 15.52.
+It consistently leads on AgiBot, Behavior, and RoboTwin across both metrics.
+The only exception is the Real Humanoid setting, where ProgressLM achieves higher MRA (84.24 vs. 72.32) and lower MAE (15.76 vs. 21.37), likely benefiting from its dedicated real-world input configuration.
+In contrast, PRIMO R1 adopts a unified input protocol across all four environments yet still achieves the best average performance, suggesting that explicit process reasoning generalizes more reliably across heterogeneous domains than configuration-specific designs.